Charter bus strikes bridge overpass on Long Island

 Authorities tell Newsday that the bus was carrying dozens of teenagers and adults.

 There was no immediate word on any injuries.
+Traffic on the parkway was halted in both directions.

 Most Read Nation & World Stories